M3lvinzz/LoL-Esports-Data-Analysis-Project/README.md

 | 10660-10660_game_3 | Blue   | jng        |       6 |        1 |         7 |       162 |       10791 |           5 | True     |

 ### Univariate Analysis
 To fully understand the dataset, we must look at the distributions of metrics in our dataset.
-Since `voidgrubs` is imperative in our analysis, looking at the distribution of `voidgrubs` is imperative.
+Since `voidgrubs` is imperative in our analysis, looking at the distribution of `voidgrubs` is important:

 <iframe
 src= 'assets/univariate1.html'